Stećak: Etymology

-The stećci area or cemetery folk names show respect and admiration for their dimensions, age or representations: Divsko groblje (Giants’ cemetery), Mašete (big stones), Mramori/Mramorje (marble blocks), Grčko groblje (Orthodox cemetery), Tursko groblje (Muslim cemetery), Kaursko groblje (Giaour’s cemetery).
+The stećci area or cemetery folk names show respect and admiration for their dimensions, age, or representations: divsko groblje 'giants' cemetery', mašete 'big stones', mramori or mramorje 'marble blocks', grčko groblje 'Orthodox cemetery', tursko groblje 'Muslim cemetery', and kaursko groblje 'Giaour cemetery'.

 Characteristics

 Definition

 They are characteristic of the territory of present-day Herzegovina, central Bosnia and Podrinje in Bosnia and Herzegovina, Dalmatia in Croatia, and minor parts of Montenegro, Kosovo, Western Serbia, Northwestern Bosnia, and Croatia (Lika and Slavonia).

 Stećci are described as horizontal and vertical tombstones, made of stone, with a flat or gable-top surface, with or without a pedestal.
 The common classification was established by Dmitrij Sergejevski in 1952, who divided them into recumbent stećci and standing stećci.
 The systematization of stećci is not currently complete.
 According to Šefik Bešlagić, there are seven main shapes: slab, chest, chest with pedestal, ridge/gable, ridge/gable with pedestal, pillar, and cross; while according to Dubravko Lovrenović, there are nine types in Radimlja: slab, slab with pedestal, chest, chest with pedestal, tall chest, tall chest with pedestal, sarcophagus (i.e. ridge/gable), sarcophagus with pedestal, cruciform.

 For instance, in Bosnia and Herzegovina, according to UNESCO, "about 40,000 chests, 13,000 slabs, 5,500 gabled tombstones, 2,500 pillars/obelisks, 300 cruciform tombstones and about 300 tombstones of indeterminate shape have been identified.
 Of these, more than 5,000 bear carved decorations".